AhmedKaram2/Architecture-With-MVI/README.md

 # Easy-Architecture-With-MVI
 MVI (Model-View-Intent) streamlines the process of creating and developing applications by introducing a reactive approach

-This repository contains a sample app that implements MVI architecture using Kotlin, ViewModel, Retrofit, Coroutines and etc to make login screen and recieve the results.
+This repository contains a sample app that implements MVI architecture using Kotlin, ViewModel, Retrofit, Coroutines and etc to make login screen and receive the results.

 #### The app has following packages:
-1. **core**: It contains (Dependacy injection modules , Constants class , Main App class).
+1. **core**: It contains (Dependency injection modules , Constants class , Main App class).
 2. **Features**: It contains packages of screens we have in the application each screen package contains (
   - **data**: it contains APIs and modules related to that screen